bthorne93/starter-hugo-academic/content/project/generative-models-of-galactic-foregrounds/index.md

 ---
-title: Generative Models of Galactic Foregrounds
+title: Variational Autoencoder Model of Galactic Foregrounds
 subtitle: DustVAEder
 date: 2022-07-20T17:30:28.642Z
 summary: We develop a generative model of Galactic dust using a variational